artehe/Netimobiledevice/README.md

  - Backup an iOS device in the normal iTunes way or as customised as you like.
  - Device discovery and connection via Usbmux.
  - Interact with iOS services
- - Handle all Plists whether they are in XML or Binary format
+ - Handle all property lists files (.plist) whether they are in XML or Binary format

 ## Installation